senchalabs/jsduck/README.md

-JsDuck
+JSDuck
 ======

 API documentation generator for Sencha JavaScript frameworks.

-JsDuck aims to be a better documentation generator for [Ext JS][] than the old [ext-doc][] was.
+JSDuck aims to be a better documentation generator for [Ext JS][] than the old [ext-doc][] was.
 It is used by Sencha to document [Ext JS 4][ext4-docs], [Sencha Touch][touch2-docs] and [several other][other-docs] products.